-Yi \emph{et al.} \cite{yi2021asformer} proposed \emph{ASFormer}, an offline model for temporal action segmentation (Fig.~\ref{fig:architectures}d).
-This model integrates attention into MS-TCN layers (Fig.~\ref{fig:tcn}), thus interleaving convolutions, attention, and linear layers.
-Here, the convolutions help to encode a local inductive bias.
-Further, attention is computed within local windows, where the window size at each layer equals the dilation factor~$d$ of the convolution.
-Thus, within one stage, the attention window size doubles at each layer.
-Later, Zhang \emph{et al.} \cite{zhang2022surgical} suggested to add a MS-TCN stage in parallel to the first ASFormer stage, and to fuse the outputs of both stages by concatenation.
-Chen \emph{et al.} \cite{chen2022spatio} presented an online two-stage version of ASFormer, where the dilation factors in the second stage are halved (instead of doubled) at each layer.
-As feature extractor, they used a Vision Transformer, \emph{Twins-PCPVT} \cite{chu2021twins}.
-Restricting the attention to local neighborhoods of a predefined size seems to help with handling the complexity of long, noisy feature sequences but hinders the modeling of global dependencies.
+Yi \emph{et al.} \cite{yi2021asformer} proposed \emph{ASFormer}, an offline model for action segmentation (Fig.~\ref{fig:architectures}e).
+This model integrates attention into MS-TCN layers (Fig.~\ref{fig:tcn}), where the convolutions help to encode local inductive bias.
+Again, attention is computed within local windows.
+Here, the window size equals the dilation factor~$d$ of the convolution, which doubles at each layer.
+Restricting attention to local neighborhoods of a predefined size may help to handle the complexity of long, noisy feature sequences but hinders the modeling of global dependencies.

-In contrast to \emph{implicitly} encoding hierarchical patterns into temporal models by using doubling dilation factors and attention windows, Ding and Li \cite{ding2022exploring} proposed to explicitly use a hierarchical, multi-scale temporal model (Fig.~\ref{fig:architectures}e). \emph{SAHC} uses MS-TCN-like stages to process feature sequences that are downsampled progressively.
-The computed multi-scale sequences are fused from coarse to fine (top-down), like in a \emph{Feature Pyramid Network} \cite{lin2017feature}.
-Transformer blocks with global attention are integrated at the end of the model, where the final high-resolution sequence queries further information from the fused lower-resolution sequences, now proceeding from fine to coarse (bottom-up).
+Recently, Zhang \emph{et al.} \cite{zhang2022surgical} suggested to add a MS-TCN stage in parallel to the first ASFormer stage and to fuse their outputs.
+Chen \emph{et al.} \cite{chen2022spatio} presented an online two-stage version of ASFormer, where the dilation factors in the second stage halve (instead of double) at each layer.

-In this paper, we also propose a hierarchical temporal model, TUNeS (Fig.~\ref{fig:architectures}f).
-In contrast to SAHC, TUNeS follows a U-Net-like structure.
-We incorporate Transformer blocks at the core of our model, U-Net's bottleneck, to model local and global temporal dependencies at the highest level of abstraction, using self-attention.
-In the decoder, the computed high-level semantic information is processed further and fused with the higher-resolution feature sequences from the encoder.
+Whereas previous models incorporated hierarchical patterns mostly implicitly, e.g. with doubling dilation factors, Ding and Li \cite{ding2022exploring} proposed an explicitly hierarchical model: \emph{SAHC} (Fig.~\ref{fig:architectures}f).
+This model uses MS-TCN-like stages to process feature sequences, which are downsampled progressively.
+Then, the obtained multi-scale feature maps are fused from coarse to fine.
+Transformer blocks with global attention are integrated at the very end, where the final high-resolution sequence queries further information from the lower-resolution sequences.